Transport in Europe: Sea and river transport

 The Port of Rotterdam, Netherlands is the largest port in Europe and one of the busiest ports in the world, handling some 440 million metric tons of cargo in 2013.
 When the associated Europoort industrial area is included, Rotterdam is by certain measurements the world's busiest port.
-Two thirds of all inland water freight shipping within the E.U., and 40% of containers, pass through the Netherlands.
+Two thirds of all inland water freight shipping within the EU, and 40% of containers, pass through the Netherlands.
 Other large ports are the Port of Hamburg in Germany and the Port of Antwerp in Belgium.
 They are all a part of the so-called "Northern Range".

 The English Channel is one of the world's busiest seaways carrying over 400 ships per day between Europe's North Sea and Baltic Sea ports and the rest of the world.

 As well as its role in freight movement, sea transport is an important part of Europe's energy supply.
 Europe is one of the world's major oil tanker discharge destinations.
 Energy is also supplied to Europe by sea in the form of LNG.
 The South Hook LNG terminal at Milford Haven, Wales is Europe's largest LNG terminal.

+The Rhine is an important route for cargo ships, transporting goods from Rotterdam (Netherlands) upstream as far as Basel (Merchant Marine of Switzerland).